petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/continuous-integration.md

 Liferay Cloud customers (using the `customer` login) have permissions to manage and review their builds, but do not have full administrative privileges.
 ```

-By default, this automated build compiles code and it can be configured to execute tests.
+By default, this automated build compiles code and can be configured to execute tests.
 Liferay Cloud builds your services and shows their status on your environment's Builds page.
 If the tests fail, you can check the Jenkins dashboard and logs at `https://ci-companyname-infra.lfr.cloud`.

 ```{note}
 Continuous integration only works if you deploy from GitHub, GitLab, or Bitbucket, *not* the CLI.